Gautier30/iot-ReyVai/Readme.md

-# Combined repository of Gautier, Oliver, and Steven
+# Combined repository of Gautier, Oliver, and Renato

 In this repo there are three different portfolios.
 One for each student.
 And reports for pair and team work.